zhullyb/monyhar/monyhar/docs/gpu/gpu_testing_bot_details.md

             bots:
             *   `linux-rel`, `mac-rel`, `win10_monyhar_x64_rel_ng` and
                 `android-marshmallow-arm64-rel`, which run against every
-                Chromium CL, and which mirror the behavior of bots on the monyhar.gpu waterfall.
+                Monyhar CL, and which mirror the behavior of bots on the monyhar.gpu waterfall.
-            *   The ANGLE try bots, which run against ANGLE CLs, and mirror the behavior of the monyhar.gpu.fyi waterfall (including using top-of-tree ANGLE, and running additional tests not run by the regular Chromium try bots)
+            *   The ANGLE try bots, which run against ANGLE CLs, and mirror the behavior of the monyhar.gpu.fyi waterfall (including using top-of-tree ANGLE, and running additional tests not run by the regular Monyhar try bots)
             *   The optional GPU try servers `linux_optional_gpu_tests_rel`, `mac_optional_gpu_tests_rel`, `win_optional_gpu_tests_rel` and
                 `android_optional_gpu_tests_rel`, which are added automatically
-                to CLs which modify a selected set of subdirectories and run some tests which can't be run on the regular Chromium try servers mainly due to lack of hardware capacity.
+                to CLs which modify a selected set of subdirectories and run some tests which can't be run on the regular Monyhar try servers mainly due to lack of hardware capacity.
             *   Manual GPU trybots, starting with `gpu-try-` and `gpu-fyi-try-` prefixes, which can be added manually to CLs targeting a